 On the other hand, the exponentially decaying potential in the quintessence model is ubiquitous in string theory model where the large moduli limit is taken for the perturbative control \cite{Hellerman:2001yi, Fischler:2001yj, Kaloper:2008qs, Cicoli:2012tz}.
-Then one may try to apply the covariant entropy bound argument to the quintessence model to obtain the instability condition of the background as well as the lifetime of the accelerating phase and compare them with the trans-Planckian censorship conjecture, which is the main topic of this article.
+Then, one may try to apply the covariant entropy bound argument to the quintessence model to obtain the instability condition of the background as well as the lifetime of the accelerating phase and compare them with the trans-Planckian censorship conjecture, which is the main topic of this article.
 For self-containedness, we begin discussion in section \ref{Sec:Rev} with the review as follows.
-Section \ref{subsec:distance} summarizes how the distance conjecture is realized in string theory when the associated cutoff scale is given by the species scale and section \ref{subsec:cosmo} collects the solutions to the equations of motion for the scale factor and the scalar field in the quintessence model.
-Based on this, in section \ref{Sec:Entropy} we compare the geometrical entropy we can read off from the apparent horizon area and the matter entropy contributed by the descending tower states.
+Section \ref{subsec:distance} summarizes how the distance conjecture is realized in string theory when the associated cutoff scale is given by the species scale, and section \ref{subsec:cosmo} collects the solutions to the equations of motion for the scale factor and the scalar field in the quintessence model.
+Based on this, in section \ref{Sec:Entropy}, we compare the geometrical entropy we can read off from the apparent horizon area and the matter entropy contributed by the descending tower states.
 As for the matter entropy, \cite{Ooguri:2018wrx} considered an ansatz motivated by the entropy of particles in the thermal bath, which scales more rapidly than the area in time.
 Meanwhile, it has been suggested that the species number under the cutoff scale can be regarded as the entropy of the EFT itself \cite{Cribiori:2023ffn, Basile:2023blg, Basile:2024dqq, Herraez:2024kux, Herraez:2025clp}.